dibdobrob/traffordtrails/_posts/2017-01-25-reporting.md

 ---

 ### Down with the system
-Any manager I have ever had will confirm my utter dislike of reporting, they will tell you of my relentless fight against the system and probably how they wished that I would just do what I was told.
+Any manager I have ever worked for will confirm my utter dislike of reporting, they will tell you of my relentless fight against the system and probably how they wished that I would just do what I was told.

 The truth is that I can’t, I can’t do what I am told if I do not know why I am doing it.
 The problem with